alanxue1/smartcart/README.md

 ## Recent Improvements

-- 🚀 Switched to Gemini 2.0 Flash-Lite for better API quota limits and performance
+- 🚀 Switched to Gemini 2.0 Flash for better API quota limits and performance
 - 🔍 Implemented exact matching for ingredient categorization, improving accuracy
 - 🛠️ Fixed issues with compound terms like "fish sauce" being incorrectly categorized
 - 🧮 Improved handling of fractions in recipe ingredients (1/4, 1/2, etc.)